gplusplus314/gkey/README.md

 The PCB was designed by [Cyboard](https://www.cyboard.digital/) based on scans of my hands and several iterations of printed mockups.
 The PCB features zero diodes and hard-soldered keys for maximum durability.
-It can be thrown into a bag without a case without any worry.
-The reset buttons and power toggle switches are guarded by the PCB to reduce accidintal operation, too.
+It can be thrown caseless into a bag without any worry.
+The reset buttons and power toggle switches are guarded by the PCB to reduce accidental operation, too.

 One neat thing about this design is the non-uniform spacing.
 This is to minimize movement effort without cramping fingers too close to each other.
 Horizontally,